 India’s emerging business schools are also capitalising on the country’s startup culture.
 Instead of preparing students only for corporate roles, they are preparing them to set up enterprises or join early-stage startups.

 Accelerators, incubators, venture funds and capstone projects have now become an integral part of these programmes.
-Schools like BITSoM, Masters Union and HSB are going even further, encouraging students to start businesses while studying.
+Business Schools in India like BITSoM, Masters Union and HSB are going even further, encouraging students to start businesses while studying.
 Their model is not theoretical, but experiential.